google-research/compressive-visual-representations/README.md

 The following table contains pretrained checkpoints for C-SimCLR, C-BYOL and also their respective baselines, SimCLR and BYOL.
 All models are trained on ImageNet.
-The Top-1 accuracy is obtained by training a linear classifier on top of a ``frozen'' backbone, following standard self-supervised learning evaluation protocol.
+The Top-1 accuracy is obtained by training a linear classifier on top of a ``frozen'' backbone whilst performing self-supervised training of the network.

 | Algorithm | Backbone     | Training epochs | ImageNet Top-1 | Checkpoint |
 |-----------|:------------:|:---------------:|:--------------:|:-----:|